 As the protagonist Jean Valjean, Jackman goes from rotten-toothed battered convict to natty mayor to fugitive surrogate father, aging a good twenty years along the way.
-We knew he can sing -- he starred in "The Boy From Oz" on Broadway -- but there are times when he goes for the emotion and talks out the lyrics to the detriment of the melody.
+We knew he can sing — he starred in "Oklahoma" on Broadway — but there are times when he goes for the emotion and talks out the lyrics to the detriment of the melody.
 And, truth be told, the melodies of the songs become a little monotonous.
 (My husband claimed Neil Diamond's "I Am, I Said" started playing in his head.)
 In fact, Jackman may just be better than the material, and it's possible that my expectations were so high that I was a little disappointed.
-And, in the end, he's up against Daniel Day Lewis in "Lincoln," which is still the performance to beat as far as the Oscars go.
+And, in the end, he's up against Daniel Day Lewis in "Lincoln," which is still the performance to beat.

 Crowe can sing, but Redmayne can sing better

 Oscar-winner Crowe has a band and he can sing in a rich, powerful voice as the relentless antagonist Inspector Javert.
 We love him as the villain.
 But sometimes his delivery is a bit "yawning," an issue of diction.
 The revelation is Redmayne, as Marius the romantic revolutionary that falls in love with Cossette (Seyfried) at first sight.
 He just pulls out every stop in every scene he's in.
 His tortured, tearful songs of thwarted love prove that Hooper's commitment to live singing works.
 We've seen the actor before, most recently in "My Week with Marilyn," and I saw him on Broadway in the drama "Red," but this is the kind of performance that makes him pop.
 If "Les Miserables" will get one best supporting actor nomination in that race, I'm risking a bet on Redmayne.